On the stability and instability of Kelvin-Stuart cat's-eye flows: Spectral stability for co-periodic perturbations

 Here, $(\theta_\ep, \gamma_\ep) \in \tilde \Omega = \mathbb{T}_{2\pi} \times [-1, 1]$ and $\ep\in[0,1)$.
 The change of variables in $\eqref{transf1}$ and $\eqref{transf2}$ is well-defined and plays an important role in solving the associated eigenvalue problem \eqref{eigen-p-cat-eyes}.
 First, $\eqref{transf1}$-$\eqref{transf2}$ reduce to the change of variable in the shear case $\ep = 0$ as $\gamma_0 = \tanh(y) = \gamma$ and $\theta_0 = x$.
 Second, for the new variables $\theta_\ep$ and $\gamma_\ep$, the Jacobian of this transformation is

 where $\ep\in[0,1)$.
 More importantly, the parameter $\ep$ is fully encoded into the new variables.
-This enables us to reduce the eigenvalue problem in the cat's eyes case ($0<\ep<1$) to the hyperbolic tangent shear case ($\ep=0$), which has been studied in Subsection \ref{Solutions to the eigenvalue problem ep=0}.
-More precisely, the associated eigenvalue problem \eqref{eigen-p-cat-eyes} is transformed to \eqref{eigenvalue problem-ep-new}, which is the same one with \eqref{elip02-x-gamma}.
+This enables us to reduce the eigenvalue problem in the cat's-eye case ($0<\ep<1$) to the hyperbolic tangent shear case ($\ep=0$), which has been studied in Subsection \ref{Solutions to the eigenvalue problem ep=0}.
+More precisely, the associated eigenvalue problem \eqref{eigen-p-cat-eyes} is transformed to \eqref{eigenvalue problem-ep-new}, which is the same as \eqref{elip02-x-gamma}.
 In particular, the eigenfunctions \eqref{ep larger than 0-sol1}-\eqref{ep larger than 0-sol3} form a complete and orthogonal basis after taking the projection terms and specific spaces in consideration.

 \if0 \begin{remark} The transformation above was inspired by the form of eigenfunctions in Lemma \ref{eigen-ep}, which was initially found by bifurcating from the explicit eigenfunctions of the special case $\ep = 0$ in Lemma \ref{associate_ep0} and then proved in a lengthy induction argument. \end{remark} \fi By direct computation, we obtain many properties of $\eta_\ep, \gamma_\ep, \xi_\ep$ and $\theta_\ep$.
 We present some of them below in Propositions \ref{prop0}, \ref{prop1} and \ref{prop3}. \begin{proposition} $(1)$ In terms of $\eta_\ep, \gamma_\ep, \xi_\ep$ and $\ep$, the steady state $ \omega_\ep$ is represented by